 Since we're trying to protect ourselves from the signs of aging, it makes sense that we'd focus on putting our best face forward.
 But as Dr. Graf warns, "one of the biggest places I see aging is on the chest."
 Also scary: covering up with clothing isn't much help.
 "A white t-shirt gives you an SPF of about 5," explains Dr. Graf.

-: Any day you're going to be outside for a prolonged period of time, apply sunblock from head to toe, not just on your face and exposed arms and legs.
+The Fix: Any day you're going to be outside for a prolonged period of time, apply sunblock from head to toe, not just on your face and exposed arms and legs.
 Don't forget your ears!

 Mistake: You're religious about using oil-free or non-comedogenic products.